• Home

 STorm chasing and storm spotting

 I went on a storm chasing trip through College of DuPage's Storm Chasing Program in the spring of 2012, and it was one of the best chasing experiences I've ever had and a great introduction to storm chasing.
-They are one of the most reasonably priced storm chasing tours out there, and are lead by experienced meteorology professors.
+They are one of the most reasonably priced storm chasing tours out there, and are led by experienced meteorology professors.

 Stormtrack is a website dedicated solely to storm chasers and weather enthusiasts.
 There's a live chat, numerous forums full of information, weather-related news, and much more.
 Whether you are a veteran chaser or someone who is new to the field, this is the site to visit to stay up to date on and learn about everything storm chasing.